 A Classic Paradox: Frankly, the topic on this page may better be omitted for beginners, and instruction sources always do skip it.
-Why this topic is true really does not affect usage this time, and it should be enough to point out that camera distance does not affect exposure.
+Why this topic is true really does not affect usage this time.
+It should be enough to just know that camera distance does not affect exposure.
 But we may still be puzzled about why it doesn't?
 Certainly flash to subject distance does fundamentally affect flash exposure according to the inverse square law.
 When examining results, camera distance obviously seems NOT affected by the inverse square law (nevertheless, any and all distance is affected, which makes this case be very puzzling).

 Camera distance obviously can change the scene seen in the frame, which affects metering and camera settings, which is not what this topic is about.
 This topic says the same settings will reproduce the mountain at the same brightness level, regardless if at one mile or five miles.